ZackHolby/C-HTTP-server/README.md

 building an HTTP server on TCP from scratch

 ## Libraries
-This project will not make use of any libraries to learn the fundamentals of creating an HTTP server
+This project will not make use of any external libraries to learn the fundamentals of creating an HTTP server